John-Abbott-College/4A8-Notes/09_Application_Testing.md

 Did you miss any test scenarios?
 Add them.

 Check the code coverage of your method.
 Are there untested lines?
-Add tests as needed.
+Add more tests as needed.